greenbone/docs/src/common/container/troubleshooting.md

     restart ospd-openvas
 ```

-If you still get errors you need to take a look at the `ospd-openvas` logs.
+If you still get errors, you need to take a look at the `ospd-openvas` logs.

 ```{code-block} shell
 ---